Skip to main content

 You can ask employees:

 • What does this focus area mean to you?
-(For our example, you could ask: what does working more collaboratively across organizational boundaries look like to you?)
+(For our example, you could ask: What does working more collaboratively across organizational boundaries look like to you?)

 • Where are we doing well?
 (Where are we collaborating well?)

+Remember: Real improvement in employee engagement requires you to push through and bring all that planning to life through action.
 Don’t be afraid to test ideas – holding out for the perfect approach can lead to inaction.
-Instead, just start.
-You can easily communicate progress on actions, gather feedback from employees, and make any necessary adjustments.
+Instead, go ahead and get started.
+You can easily communicate progress on actions, gather feedback from employees, and make any necessary adjustments along the way.

-How real companies are improving employee engagement
+How companies are improving employee engagement with real strategies

 Every year, Culture Amp analyzes data captured from over 4,500 organizations to assess what is driving employee engagement.
 In 2023, we found that the top drivers of employee engagement across industries are: